-The Johnny Royal Trail at Sandy Ridge is finally open, and we’re obsessed with it — OBSESSED I say!
+The Johnny Royale Trail at Sandy Ridge is finally open, and we’re obsessed with it — OBSESSED I say!
 Seriously, I can’t stop thinking about it — this trail is legal crack for jump junkies like myself.
 I am already shopping for a new bike, just for sessioning this trail. (and trails like it)

 TLDR: What is Johnny Royale?